RickyRomero/hello.rickyromero.com/projects/quickbooks-dark-mode/index.md

 <Player uses="projects/quickbooks-dark-mode/e2e" width="2048" height="1536" />

 I started by deconstructing how Apple applied dark mode to macOS.
 By exploring different palettes and UI elements, I immediately learned that it wasn't a simple inversion.
 We couldn't simply plop `filter: invert(100%)` on the `body` element and call it a day.
-Everything needed consideration, from how background layers interact to how hover states and shadows work.
+Everything needed consideration, from how background layers interact, to how hover states and shadows work.
 I also explored how high contrast mode interacts with dark mode in the OS.

 ![Four stacked screenshots showing combinations of UI themes.](projects/quickbooks-dark-mode/macos-explorations.png "4600x2624xno-rounding")